diablodale/dp.docs/docs/_max/tutorials/skeleton_joints.md

 [`@posconfidence`](../attributes/posconfidence.md) attribute.
 If you change it to 1.0, then dp.kinect2 would only send you the very high confidence data and filter out the rest.

-Let's have some fun with :art: color.
+Let's have some fun with 🎨 color.
 We will update this patch to control the hue and luminance of a panel using only your hand.

 1. Unlock your patch.